JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Boundary-Oriented Binary Building Segmentation Model with Two Scheme Learning for Aerial Images/index.md

 ---
-title: __'Boundary-Oriented Binary Building Segmentation Model with Two Scheme Learning for Aerial Images'__
+title: '__Boundary-Oriented Binary Building Segmentation Model with Two Scheme Learning for Aerial Images__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here